Separating Fact from Fiction – Debunking the Myths About the Full Moon

 Debunking the Myth of Increased Emergency Room Visits During the Full Moon

-Another persistent myth about the full moon is the belief that it leads to a spike in emergency room visits and hospital admissions.
-However, numerous studies have found no evidence to support this claim.
+Another persistent myth about the full moon is the belief that it causes more visits to the emergency room.
+Some also believe it leads to a spike in hospital admissions.
+However, other studies have found no evidence to support this claim.

-These findings suggest that the belief in the full moon’s effect on ER visits and hospital admissions is more myth than reality.
+These findings suggest that believing in the full moon’s effect on ER visits is more myth than reality.
+It also does not significantly influence hospital admissions.
 The full moon may inspire strange stories.
 But, it has no proven effect on the healthcare system.

 The Relationship Between the Full Moon and Sleep Patterns